ENBell/best-practices/css-best-practices.md

 > This will help to separate files as content expands.

-#### 9. Don't use negative margins to overwrite code or compensate for padding.
+#### 9. Don't use negative margins to overwrite refactorable code or compensate for padding.

 *Bad Practice*
 ```css